-Doctors are working to learn more about gynecologic cancer (cancer of a woman's reproductive system), ways to prevent it, how to best treat it, and how to provide the best care to women diagnosed with this disease.
+Doctors are working to learn more about gynecologic tumors (tumors in the female reproductive system), ways to prevent them, how to best treat them, and how to provide the best care to women diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
-Because GTTs are uncommon, GTT-only clinical trials may be hard to find.
-However, there are several clinical trials that are open to people with different types of cancer, particularly other gynecologic cancers, that include GTT.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Because GTD is uncommon, GTD-only clinical trials may be hard to find.
+However, there are several clinical trials that are open to people with different types of cancer, particularly other gynecologic tumors, that include GTD.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 New treatment combinations.
-Doctors continue to evaluate different combinations of current treatment options, as well as integrating new approaches under study in clinical trials.
+Doctors continue to evaluate different combinations of current treatment options and different drugs, as well as integrating new approaches that are being studied in clinical trials.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments for GTT in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments for GTD to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .